aktarulahsan/fileReadAndStore/README.md

- after checking the validation of valid Customers and Invalid Customers store different tables. after storing get all valid data and create a file. those files in a batch of files including 10k customers with each file.
+ after checking the validation of valid Customers and Invalid Customers store different tables. after storing get all valid data and create a file. those files in a batch of files including 10k customers with each file. all file store on project label upload folder.

 here are another 3 api have .